BestTimesToVisit.com Logo

 packing

-Pack comfortable walking shoes – you'll be doing a lot of walking!
-Layers are also essential, as the weather can change quickly.
-A light raincoat or umbrella is a good idea, even in summer.
+Pack comfortable walking shoes – you'll be doing a lot of it!
+Layers are also a good idea, as the weather can change quickly.
+A light rain jacket is always a smart choice, even in summer.

 Weather Details